 When the Bees Buzzed Off! by Lula Bell, illustrated by Stephen Bennett

 The bugs are panicked because they can’t find the bees.
-They search and search everywhere for the bees who pollinate plants which hungry bugs like them like to eat.
+They search and search everywhere for the bees who pollinate plants which hungry bugs like to eat.
 Silly conversations filled with personality pepper their search as well as lift-the-flaps to learn information about bees.
 Soon Worm, Snail, and Beetle are almost ready to give up — until they finally find the bees in a field of flowers.
 To get the bees back to their garden, the bugs collect wildflower seeds and plant them…and the bees come back!
 Kids will resonate with these charming bugs’ search as well as learn the importance of bees in the world.

-The tiny insects become magnified in Lieder’s gorgeous close-up photography: an ant dangling off a small green stem, the geometric, translucent wings of a dragonfly, and a bee suspended mid-flight.
+Step Gently Out by Helen Frost and Rick Lieder The tiny insects become magnified in Lieder’s gorgeous close-up photography: an ant dangling off a small green stem, the geometric, translucent wings of a dragonfly, and a bee suspended mid-flight.
 The poetic verse whispers love for the simpleness of nature.

 How to Survive as a Firefly by Kristen Foote, illustrated by Erica Salcedo